zenml-io/blog.zenml.io/_posts/2022-05-18-zero-eight-zero-release.md

   can see as part of the post-execution workflow.
 (This includes tracking the Git SHA, the Docker SHA as well as docstrings.)
 - Model deployer logs can now be streamed through the CLI and not just accessed post-facto.
-Viewing the logs is as simple as calling `zenml served-models logs` from the CLI.
+Viewing the logs is as simple as calling `zenml model-deployer models logs` from the CLI.
 - After popular request, the `-f` or `--force` flag has now been replaced with `-y` or `--yes`.
 Don't worry, though, this won't break your workflows just